Richard A. Fletcher

-Richard Alexander Fletcher (28 March 1944, in York, England – 28 February 2005, in Nunnington, England) was a historian who specialised in the medieval period.
+Richard Alexander Fletcher (28 March 1944, in York, England – 28 February 2005, in Nunnington, England) was a British historian who specialised in the medieval period.

 Early years

 Richard Fletcher was the eldest child and only son of Alexander Kendal Humphrey Fletcher, a banker from Leeds, by his marriage to Monica Elizabeth Hastings Medhurst/Fletcher.
 His childhood home was at Wighill, near Tadcaster.
 He attended, as a scholar, Harrow School and Worcester College, Oxford where he was taught by James Campbell and achieved a First Class Honours degree.